loucyx/lou.codes/docs/src/content/docs/guides/lou_codes_notify.md

 ## How

 I built this library using [TypeScript][typescript], with configurations from my shared [configs][configs].
-I made it ESM only as soon as Node started supporting ESM modules, and I made it tree-shakeable by using named exports.
+I made it ESM only because CJS no longer made sense when I created this (Node started supporting ESM modules a long time ago), and I made it tree-shakeable by using named exports.

 It took around 2 hours to be done, thanks to it relying on a lot of my other packages.
 I created with with [create-package][create-package], and I used ,